MaChengYuan/ML_small_project/nature/README.md

 ### result :
-Linear model show overfitting result which could not reflect the performance in test datasets, while in training datasets the model could show 0.83 R2 scoresf, in testing datasets each model only show 50% accuracy which means the model predict unseen datasets randomly
+Linear model show overfitting result which could not reflect the performance in test datasets, while in training datasets the model could show 0.83 R2 scores, in testing datasets each model only show 50% accuracy which means the model predict unseen datasets randomly